1984vc/website/content-src/notion/docs/founders-handbook/safe-side-letters.md

 To maintain QSBS status, companies typically need to meet certain criteria, such as being a C-corporation, having gross assets under $50 million at the time of stock issuance, and engaging in qualified trades or businesses.
 That said, certain types of share buy backs can disqualify a company from QSBS stock.
 Founders subject to personal US taxations should make sure to become familiarize with QSBS  This clause typically reads something like:

-{{< callout emoji="✔️">}}
+{{< callout type="info" emoji="✔️" >}}
-**QSBS Matters:** The Company will use commercially reasonable efforts to cause the shares issued upon conversion of the Safes, as well as any shares into which such Safes are converted, within the meaning of Section 1202(f) of the Internal Revenue Code (the "_**Code**_"), to constitute "qualified small business stock."
+QSBS Matters: The Company will use commercially reasonable efforts to cause the shares issued upon conversion of the Safes, as well as any shares into which such Safes are converted, within the meaning of Section 1202(f) of the Internal Revenue Code (the "Code"), to constitute "qualified small business stock."
 The Company will submit to its stockholders (including the Investor) and to the Internal Revenue Service any reports that may be required under Section 1202(d)(1)(C) of the Code and the regulations promulgated thereunder.
 {{< /callout >}}